top of page

 Social behaviors like social avoidance are facilitated in part by approach-avoidance motivational system responses to facial expressions of others.
 In typical social situations (e.g., attending a gathering), facial expressions tend to be ambiguous in nature and often require rapid decision-making based on limited social information.

 To better understand these processes, we developed and validated a novel social approach-avoidance conflict (SAAC) paradigm.
 Based on action selection and reaction times in the SAAC, we use computational modelling approaches such as drift diffusion modelling (DDM) to decompose the cognitive processes that contribute to approach vs. avoid decisions (e.g., initial hesitation vs. noisy evidence accumulation).
-We plan to use this paradigm in the fMRI scanner to better understand neurocomputational processes underlying social action selection.

 Mapping Social Motivation to Real-World Social Dynamics